 1971 proposed model of Franklin Town as viewed from the northwest, looking down the diagonal canyon of the proposed Franklin Town Boulevard.
+This pedestrian-friendly tree-lined boulevard would extend from Vine Street to the new Franklin Town Park, which itself would be surrounded by mid- and high-rises.
+Smaller central court yards are in the middle of each block.

 On March 15, 2019 the headline in East Coast real estate news was the opening of the first phase of "Hudson Yards" on the west side of Manhattan, the largest private development ever in a large city's urban core.
 When completed it is to be 28 acres of residential, office, and commercial space built on a platform constructed over the rail yards on the Hudson River.
 The first phase of the $20 billion project had its groundbreaking in December of 2012, with several near 1000-foot-tall towers and millions of square feet of office space.
 An impressive achievement in just over six years!

 Philadelphia had its own private urban development project formalized 50 years ago, with a less impressive timeline and result.
 In 1969 a 39-year-old urban renewalist by the name of Jason Nathan was lured from New York City to Philadelphia to become President and CEO of the Franklin Town Corporation (FTC).
 Five private companies made up the consortium, these five being Smith Kline & French, the Philadelphia Electric Company, the Korman Corporation, I-T-E Imperial Corporation, all of which owned land in the neighborhood, plus the brokerage firm Butcher & Sherrerd.
 Their plan was to level 50 acres of land northwest of City Hall and construct a city-within-a-city for residential and commercial use.
+Korman was and is a real estate developer that would have a synchronous and similar development experience in the Eastwick section of Philadelphia, as discussed at the outside link here.

 1971 original proposed map of Franklin Town with FTC-owned properties noted.